Mediation FAQ

 How does mediation differ from litigation?

-Mediation is a totally different method of solving a dispute than litigation is.
+Mediation is a totally different method of solving a dispute from litigation.
 In court, there are arguments, and a judge and jury decide the outcome.
 It is an adversarial system by nature.
 Mediation is not designed to be a contentious process.
 You are working with the other side to come to a solution.
 There are no arguments; there are points to be made.
 The decision has to be agreed on.
 You’re not in a fight.
 You’re working together.

 What are the benefits of mediation?